 What percentage of faculty employed in Washington higher education are part-time?

-Differences in the use of part-time faculty are seen in Washington's higher education institutions.
-In fall 2003, part-time employees comprised twothirds of the faculty at community and technical colleges.
-At four-year institutions, the largest proportion of faculty were full-time employees.
+ifferences in the use of part-time faculty are seen in Washington's higher education institutions.

-In fall 2003, the majority of faculty in public two-year community and technical colleges were employed part-time, while in four-year institutions less than half were part-time
+In fall 2005, the majority of faculty in public two-year colleges and at independent institutions were employed part-time, while at public four-year institutions a much lower percentage were employed part-time

-Sources: Public four-year and independents - Integrated Postsecondary Education Data System (U.S. Department of Education), fall 2003 and public two-year - State Board for Community and Technical Colleges, Fall Enrollment & Staffing Report, 2003.
+Sources: Public four-year and independents - Integrated Postsecondary Education Data System (U.S. Department of Education), fall 2005.
+Public two-year - State Board for Community and Technical Colleges, Fall Enrollment & Staffing Report, 2005.

+Notes:

-Notes: At public four-year institutions, "faculty" refers to those whose main assignments are instruction, research, or public service; faculty may hold various academic rank titles.
-At public two-year institutions, "faculty" includes classroom instructors, counselors, and librarians.
-Full-time faculty can be either nine-month or 12-month employees.
+- At public four-year institutions, "faculty" refers to those whose main assignments are instruction, research, or public service; faculty may hold various academic rank titles. - At public two-year institutions, data reflect only state-supported faculty.
+"Faculty" includes classroom instructors, counselors, and librarians.
+Full-time faculty can be either nine-month or twelve-month employees.

-What is the racial/ethnic breakdown of faculty in Washington's higher education institutions? n fall 2003, a small percentage of faculty (both fulland part-time) in each of the higher education sectors reported being a member of a racial/ethnic minority.
+What is the racial/ethnic breakdown of faculty in Washington's higher education institutions?

+In fall 2005, the largest percentage of faculty in each of the higher education sectors reported their race/ethnicity as white.

-In fall 2003, members of racial/ethnic minorities constituted a small percentage of the faculty
+In fall 2005, members of racial/ethnic minorities constituted a small percentage of the faculty

 Racial/ethnic background Public two-year Public four-year Independent four-year

-Black 2.4% 1.7% 2.7%
+Black 2.5% 1.5% 3.2%

-Asian/Pacific Islander 4.0% 7.0% 5.1%
+Asian/Pacific Islander 4.4% 7.1% 5.7%

-Hispanic 3.1% 2.3% 1.9%
+Hispanic 2.9% 2.3% 2.4%

-Native American 1.4% .9% .5%
+Native American 1.2% .8% .7%

-White 88.7% 76.7% 83.9%

-Other/Unknown .4% 11.4% 5.9%
+White 88.1% 73.1% 81.4%

+Other/Unknown .9% 15.2% 6.6%

-"Other/Unknown" includes "nonresident aliens" at the four-year institutions.
+^{ &}quot;Other/Unknown" includes "nonresident aliens" at the four-year institutions.

-Sources: Public four-year and independents - Integrated Postsecondary Education Data System (U.S. Department of Education), fall 2003 and public two-year - State Board for Community and Technical Colleges, Fall Enrollment & Staffing Report, 2003 (reflects state-supported faculty).
+Sources: Public four-year and independents - Integrated Postsecondary Education Data System (U.S. Department of Education), fall 2005.
+Public two-year - State Board for Community and Technical Colleges, Fall Enrollment & Staffing Report, 2005 (reflects state-supported faculty).

-Notes: At public four-year institutions, "faculty" refers to those whose main assignments are instruction, research, or public service; faculty may hold various academic rank titles.
+Notes: At four-year institutions, "faculty" refers to those whose main assignments are instruction, research, or public service; faculty may hold various academic rank titles.
 At public two-year institutions, "faculty" includes classroom instructors, counselors, and librarians.

-What is the gender distribution of faculty in Washington's higher education institutions? n fall 2003, males comprised 45 percent of the faculty at public two-year institutions, 61 percent at public four-year institutions, and 57 percent at independent four-year institutions.
+What is the gender distribution of faculty in Washington's higher education institutions?

+In fall 2005, males comprised 45 percent of the faculty at public two-year institutions, 60 percent at public four-year institutions, and 56 percent at independent four-year institutions.

-In fall 2003, the majority of all faculty at community and technical colleges were women, while a majority at the four-year institutions were men
+In fall 2005, the majority of all faculty at community and technical colleges were women, while a majority at the four-year institutions were men

-Sources: Public four-year and independents - Integrated Postsecondary Education Data System (U.S. Department of Education), fall 2003 and public two-year - State Board for Community and Technical Colleges, Fall Enrollment & Staffing Report, 2003 (data reflect state-supported faculty).
+Sources: Public four-year and independents - Integrated Postsecondary Education Data System (U.S. Department of Education), fall 2005.
+Public two-year - State Board for Community and Technical Colleges, Fall Enrollment & Staffing Report, 2005 (data reflect state-supported faculty).